Sample-Efficient Training of Robotic Guide Using Human Path Prediction Network: Related Work

-Recent artificial neural-network-based computing methods have been applied to the robotic guides, contributing especially to robot vision.
+Recent deep neural-network-based computing methods have been applied to the robotic guides, contributing especially to robot vision.
 Regarding obstacle detection functionality, Poggi and Mattocia~\cite{poggi2016wearable} developed a wearable device that detects and classifies objects ahead of blind users from depth images using the LeNet model architecture~\cite{lecun1998gradient} based on a convolutional neural network (CNN).
-In~\cite{niu2017wearable}, another wearable device was presented with the aim of assisting the blind users in opening a door.
+Niu \textit{et al.}~\cite{niu2017wearable} presented another wearable device with the aim of assisting the blind users in opening a door.
 Using a stereo camera, the device detects the position of a doorknob and the hands of the users using a CNN-based model, and delivers audio feedback regarding which direction the users should move their hand.
-With regard to the function of guidance of a user along a given path, in~\cite{chuang2018deep}, a robotic guide dog was developed, which recognizes a trail on the floor using a CNN-based deep architecture and determines the next robot motion along the trail.
+With regard to the function of guidance of a user along a given path, a robotic guide dog was developed by Chuang \textit{et al.}~\cite{chuang2018deep}, which recognizes a trail on the floor using a CNN-based architecture and determines the next robot motion along the trail.